vik407/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

-## First step: Write a command interpreter to manage your AirBnB objects.
+## Command interpreter to manage objects in AirBnB clone.

-This is the first step towards building your first full web application: the AirBnB clone.
-This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
+This is the first step to build a web application: the AirBnB clone.
+This will be used during this project and all other following projects: HTML/CSS templating, database storage, API, front-end integration…

-Each task is linked and will help you to:
+Each task is linked and will:

-* Put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances
+* Put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances.
-* create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
+* Create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file.
-* create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel
+* Create all classes used for AirBnB (User, State, City, Place, Anemity and Review) that inherit from BaseModel.
-* create the first abstracted storage engine of the project: File storage.
+* Create the first abstracted storage engine of the project: File storage.
-* create all unittests to validate all our classes and storage engine
+* Create all unittests to validate all classes and storage engine.

 ## What’s a command interpreter?

-Do you remember the Shell?
-It’s exactly the same but limited to a specific use-case.
-In our case, we want to be able to manage the objects of our project:
+It’s like a shell but limited to a specific use-case.
+In this case, to be able to manage the objects of the full project:

 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc…